 Welcome to Little Moon Acres!

-Thank you for visiting our website and for your continued business that supports our big dreams on our small farm.
+Thank you for visiting our website and for your continued business that supports my big dreams on my small farm.

-We started our farm at our new location in November of 2020 but have been actively working with our own very small herd of Clean, AGS/ADGA Nigerian Dwarf Dairy Goats since 2007 when Kristie started 4H.
+I started farming back in Connecticut in November of 2020 but have been actively working with my own very small herd of Clean, AGS/ADGA Nigerian Dwarf Dairy Goats since 2007 when I started 4H.
 Our lines trace back to old-style Nigerians that have brought excellent traits from the milking pail into new genetics.
-We also currently raise poultry for eggs and meat and are making an earnest attempt at growing some vegetables, but we tend to do better with animals!

-As the time goes on we are hoping to expand our operations more, especially with the help of The Farmer Veteran Coalition.
+As the time goes on and things change, I am hoping to expand our operations more again with the dreams of having a flower farm one day.
+I also hope to obtain a judging license with ADGA & AGS.
 We are excited to have you here and hope you will continue to follow us on this wonderful journey!

 A Note of Thanks